Hugh Maxwell is an award-winning landscape photographer based in Ayrshire in the south-west of Scotland.

-This was eventually upgraded to my first proper film SLR camera, a Pentax ME-Super with a bashed pentaprism that I purchased from Hector McDonald’s small camera shop on Bank Street in Kilmarnock.
+This was eventually upgraded to my first proper film SLR camera, a Pentax ME-Super with a bashed pentaprism, from Hector McDonald’s camera shop in Kilmarnock.
+Despite its damaged appearance, it took great photos and my creativity flourished.
+A passion for both photography and the outdoors developed which has remained to the present day.

 If you would like to get in touch please use the contact page.”